About Me

 One of the first projects where I could really flex my architecture muscles was the Fleetintelligence platform for SG Fleet.
 What makes this project stand out for me is that rather than simply building a website, I was tasked with creating a platform that could potentially host all of SG Fleet's customer facing web applications.
 I was required to put a lot of thought and care into the design of the architecture to give it flexibility it needed to cope with the variety of different customers who would use it.

-This was also the first web site I have worked on that required a unified interface that would display well, regardless of the device it was displayed on.
-This was an interesting challenge but I am very proud of tFe results.
+This was also the first website I have worked on that required a unified interface that would display well, regardless of the device it was displayed on.
+This was an interesting challenge but I am very proud of the results.

 Carbs & Cals